 Often a favourite for visitors, the Library today is a re-creation of how the room was decorated in the Victorian era.
 As restoration work to the room began in 2010, we discovered beneath the modern wallpaper a shadow impression on the plaster of the original 19th-century paper as well as fragments of the crimson and gold flock were also found behind the bookcases, which enabled us to create a historically accurate replacement, made by a specialist French company, Atelier d’Offard.

 Unlike many rooms, The Library is rope-free, a room where visitors are encouraged to take a seat and enjoy the room, rather than simply look at it.
 Inspired by this black and white photograph of 2nd Lord Newton stood by the fireplace, with a friend whose muddy feet hang over the end of the couch, showed the Library was a lived in space rather than a showroom.

 Lyme is remarkable for having been owned by the same family, the Leghs, for just under 600 years.
 Find out why good deeds in battle led to them owning the land, and come face to face with Legh ancestry in the house.

-Here at Lyme we have a large collection ranging from treasured Mortlake tapestries to collars belonging to the family’s beloved mastiff dogs.
-We also have the finest clock collection in the National Trust as well as one of the most important printed book in the Trust’s vast collection, The Lyme Missal.
-You can find out more about our collection here
+Lyme has a large collection ranging from treasured Mortlake tapestries to collars belonging to the family’s beloved mastiff dogs.
+The house is home to the finest clock collection in the National Trust as well as one of the most important printed book in the Trust’s vast collection, The Lyme Sarum Missal.